astery/canva/pages/reflections.md

 # Reflections

+Steps are written in the moment and in chronological order.

+## Steps

 - We need to give a name to the application for system representing an ASCII art drawing canvas.